realtkco/php-ssh-website/README.md

 # php-ssh-website
 SSH "terminal" through a website using PHP, HTML, and CSS.
+Sends bash commands through ssh2 on php.